How to Report a Nursing Home

 • Sexual abuse: Stained bedding or clothing, development of sexually transmitted diseases (STDs), and bleeding or bruising around the genitals

-If you suspect nursing home abuse or neglect, it’s a good idea to jot down notes and document what you see.
+If you suspect nursing home abuse or neglect, jot down notes and document what you see.
 Take photos and videos of any injuries or other evidence of abuse.

 Track any changes in your loved one’s appearance, mental or emotional health, and behavior.
 Pay particular attention to any changes in their routine, like a different room or caretaker.